Community nursing teams

 • take 4 or more medications

-Community matrons provide intensive support to people at home in order to help keep people well, help them improve their health and enjoy a good quality of life.
 They aim to prevent unplanned admissions or treatment or when a hospital admission is needed; to support a quick discharge.
 They will help you to recognise and manage early signs of deterioration in order to achieve this.

-What do district nurses provide?
+What do community nurses provide?

-District nurses work mainly with housebound patients in order to support their independence and provide additional support after discharge from hospital of a period of serious illness.
+Community nurses work mainly with housebound patients in order to support their independence and provide additional support after discharge from hospital of a period of serious illness.

 • 18 or over and require nursing care